Skidudeaa/Radiology-Right-Click/readme.txt

-# Radiology Right Click v1.08
+# Radiology Right Click v1.10

 ## Description

-Radiology Right Click v1.08 is a radiologist's quantitative companion, designed to enhance quantitative radiology and streamline workflow.
+Radiology Right Click is a radiologist's quantitative companion, designed to enhance quantitative radiology and streamline workflow.
 This AutoHotkey script provides a suite of tools accessible via right-click in PowerScribe at the point of dictation, offering quick calculations and reference information for various radiological measurements and assessments.
 The script is easily modifiable for non-PowerScribe environments.

 ## UPDATES
 - Removed OCR as it never worked well.
 - Allow user to custom sort the right click context menu.
+- Better multimonitor behavior
+- Added a references section to save URLs and files - still working on this.

 Key features:
 - Works by highlighting text in PowerScribe360 or NotePad (for troubleshooting)